dokester/BayesicFitting/README.md

 According to Wikipedia -> "Software release life cycle" it is called "Perpetual Beta".
 It continues to be in a beta-release because new classes and features can be added.

+Some of the newer additions will be indicated as having and "Alpha" status and keep that until they ripened somewhat further.
+The classes are more prone to change in their interfaces, methods etc.

 More work needs to be done in: